 In recent years, the educational technology landscape has expanded to include learning management systems, video hosting platforms, in-class response systems, platforms, tablets, smartphones, analytics tools and more.
 However, the most common features of blended learning are audio and video materials.

-Transcription and captioning for accessibility
+Transcription and Captioning for Accessibility

 While blended learning has led to proven results in student success, it is not without its challenges, with accessibility often being cited as a key hurdle that institutions must overcome.
 To address these challenges, all audio elements must be accompanied by transcripts and all video must include synchronized captions.
 These are key considerations for course design that benefit all students, including those with auditory disabilities, students who prefer to learn by reading and those who are not native speakers of the language of instruction.

-Verbit’s AI-enabled transcription and captioning solution is tailored to the education industry, leveraging customized speech-to-text technology that is trained with course-specific content for higher accuracy and quicker speed.
+Verbit’s AI-enabled academic transcription and captioning solution is tailored to the education industry, leveraging customized speech-to-text technology that is trained with course-specific content for higher accuracy and quicker speed.
 Seamless integration with the Panopto video hosting and streaming platform means that all content, regardless of form, becomes instantly accessible for all students.
 The advanced platform levels the academic playing field so that all students have an equal shot at success.

 Blended education continues its rise as a fast-growing and highly effective program to enhance student engagement and boost grades.
-Technology tools that work together, including video streaming platforms and AI-enabled transcription and captioning solutions, possess the potential to unlock new levels of academic success for all students.
+Technology tools that work together, including video streaming platforms and AI-enabled transcription and captioning services, possess the potential to unlock new levels of academic success for all students.